rubendal/Sm4sh-Calculator/README.md

 ### KH API and HTTPS
 To access KuroganeHammer's API it is required to navigate the webpage with http instead of https (unless you deactivate mixed content blocking on your web browser since the API doesn't support https) for move list, switching the url to http will solve this issue

+A label "API doesn't work with https" should appear next to move select box which is a link to http version of the web page

 ### How to use it
 Just input your data, the calculator will update the results when you change something

-If the API is not available or having issues you can fill move related data (Base damage, Angle, BKB, KBG) using [KuroganeHammer frame data repository](http://kuroganehammer.com/Smash4)
+If the API is not available or having issues you can fill move related data (Base damage, Angle, BKB, WBKB, KBG and frame data) using [KuroganeHammer frame data repository](http://kuroganehammer.com/Smash4)

 #### Launch Visualizer
 Note: Stage layout collision detection might give weird results and bounced trajectories are not accurate, character models/ECBs/animations not included so KO percents are not accurate